young-hwang/nodejs-design-pattern/05.03.03_streams_unordered_limited_parallel_execution/README.md

-This example illustrates how to build a unordered parallel execution flow with limited concurrency using streams.
+This example illustrates how to build an ordered parallel execution flow using streams.
 To run this example you need to install the dependencies with:

 npm install